 Here’s how you can get started determining short-term goals and building a supportive financial plan.

-Identify your financial goals
+1. Identify your financial goals.

 First, figure out what you want to achieve most in your life.
 This can range from buying a house to starting a business or retiring according to your own schedule.
 Without goals, any money you earn can easily be spent instead of being saved or earmarked for an important milestone or goal.
 As well as identifying financial goals, estimate the amount of money you’ll need to accumulate to reach each goal.

-Prioritize each goal
+2. Prioritize each goal.

 How important is each goal?
-Should your first priority is to save and invest for your retirement?
-This means that before anything else, a portion or percentage of your paycheck is invested into a 401(k) retirement plan at work, an IRA or Roth IRA, on a regular basis.
+Should your first priority be to save and invest for your retirement?
+This means that before anything else, a portion or percentage of your paycheck is invested into a 401(k) retirement plan at work, an IRA, or Roth IRA, on a regular basis.
 Only after that occurs does additional money get earmarked for other financial goals like saving for a house or new car.

 Figure out how many years it will take you to achieve each goal.